My Selfie Video

 What could be more fascinating or original than conversing with yourself at different stages of your life?

-So, even though much of my research, books, play and films center on the emotional and psychological development of women, I include boys, tweens and teens in this breathtaking look at selfies as film.
+So, even though much of my research, books, play and films center on the emotional and psychological development of women, I include boys, tweens and teens in this breathtaking look at selfies.

-Please feel free to send me a link to your Selfie film.
+Please feel free to send me a link to your Selfie video.

 Upload to the web and send me your link.
 I'll be looking for videos to share via this site and be inviting some of you to be interviewed.